sagemath/trac_to_gh/Issue 3858.md

 # Issue 3858: [with patch, needs review] 3.1alpha: fix issues with the reference manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3858

 Original creator: jhpalmieri